AlinaWan/kc-dig-tool-configs/README.md

 ## 🪄 Best Enchants, Stat Priorities, and Charm Sets

 > [!NOTE]
+> Enchant priority indicates the order of preference.
 > Charm sets are ranked from best to less optimal.

 ### Prismatic Shovel